Microsoft Windows (PowerShell)¶

 Refer to the following PowerShell script example:

 <################## .NAME bind-certificate .DESCRIPTION consumes a certificate from the CAPI store, mainly used to bind the certificate to a Windows service .PARAMETER certificateStore The Windows Certificates store location where the certificate is stored .PARAMETER thumbprint A text string that represents the public key hash of the certificate .NOTES A successful script execution returns an exit code 0.
-If the script fails, it returns a non-zero exit code and Certificate Manager - SaaS would show the error message in the UI ##################> function bind-certificate( [string]$certificateStore, [string]$thumbprint ) { return "Success" }- In the Script Path box, enter the full path to the PowerShell script.
+If the script fails, it returns a non-zero exit code and Certificate Manager - SaaS would show the error message in the UI ##################> function bind-certificate( [string]$certificateStore, [string]$thumbprint ) { return "Success" } -

 -